publiccodenet/about/activities/value-and-impact/pain-points/index.md

 # Existing pain points

-This index lists existing pain points for users of the Foundation for Public code products and activities.
+This index lists existing pain points for users of the Foundation for Public Code products and activities:

-[Public organizations](public-organizations.md) maturing in their approach to digital public infrastructure.
+* [Public organizations](public-organizations.md) maturing in their approach to digital public infrastructure.